jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ## Interludes

-Practical stories to interperse between chapters in Techvolution: A New Identity.
+Practical stories to intersperse between chapters in Techvolution: A New Identity.

 ### Story 1 - Handset